Spring Garden Revival

 Stormwater Management & MS4 Compliance During Lawn Leveling Operations in Hull

-All grading projects disturbing more than 1,000 sq ft must comply with the MassDEP Stormwater Management Standards (https://www.mass.gov/guides/massachusetts-stormwater-handbook-and-stormwater-standards) and MS4 permit requirements.
-Best management practices (BMPs) include daily cleanup (sweeping, not hosing), perimeter silt fences, check dams, sediment basins, and secure material containment.
-Proper grading improves drainage, enhances infiltration, and reduces runoff velocities (maintaining 1–2% minimum, 33% maximum slopes).
+All grading and lawn leveling projects disturbing more than 1,000 square feet in Hull must comply with MS4 permit requirements and the Massachusetts Stormwater Management Standards.
+Erosion and sediment controls, such as perimeter silt fences, check dams, and sediment basins, are mandatory.
+Construction best management practices (BMPs) include daily cleanup (sweeping, not hosing), material containment, and inlet protection.
+Long-term benefits of compliant grading include improved drainage, enhanced infiltration, and reduced runoff velocities.
 Compliance monitoring involves daily inspections during construction, weekly checks during establishment, photographic documentation, and immediate repair of any failed controls.
-All work must adhere to the Clean Water Act (https://www.epa.gov/laws-regulations/summary-clean-water-act) and EPA NPDES (https://www.epa.gov/npdes) requirements.

 Utility Coordination & Infrastructure Protection Requirements for Safe Grading Operations

-Before any excavation or grading, Dig Safe (https://www.digsafe.com/) notification is mandatory, with 72 hours recommended and 48 hours the legal minimum for utility marking.
-Hand-digging is required within 18 inches of marked utilities, including gas, electric, water, sewer, telecom, and irrigation lines.
-In the event of a utility strike, work must stop immediately, and 911 and the utility company must be contacted, followed by Dig Safe notification.
-Utility clearance must be verified before excavation, with coordination from the Hull Sewer Department
+Before any excavation or grading, Dig Safe (811) notification is mandatory, with a recommended 72-hour advance notice (48 hours is the legal minimum).
+Utilities must be clearly marked, and photographic documentation is advised.
+Hand-digging is required within 18 inches of marked utilities, including gas, electric, water, sewer, telecom, cable, and irrigation lines.
+In the event of a utility strike, work must stop immediately, and emergency protocols—such as 911 notification and utility company contact—must be followed.
+Final inspection and clearance verification should be coordinated with the Hull Water and Sewer Departments to ensure infrastructure protection.

 Post-Grading Soil Amendment, Seeding & Establishment Protocols

-After grading, soil amendments should be applied based on test results: lime for pH adjustment, compost for organic matter, and sand for drainage improvement.
-The seedbed must be prepared and irrigation coordinated for rapid establishment.
-Immediate stabilization—seeding, sodding, or hydroseeding—should occur within 24–48 hours (weather permitting), with 2–4 inches of mulch or erosion blankets on slopes.
-Germination typically occurs in 7–14 days, with irrigation maintained for 2–4 weeks.
-The first mowing should be at 3–4 inches height, cutting to 2.5–3 inches.
-Long-term planning includes maintenance irrigation, fertilization per soil tests, and warranties of 1–2 years are common for establishment.
+After grading, soil amendments should be applied based on test results—lime for pH adjustment, compost for organic matter, and sand for drainage improvement.
+Seedbed preparation and irrigation coordination are essential.
+Immediate stabilization, such as seeding, sodding, or hydroseeding, should occur within 24–48 hours, with mulching (2–4 inches) or erosion blankets on slopes.
+Establishment monitoring includes checking for germination within 7–14 days, maintaining irrigation for 2–4 weeks, and performing the first mowing when grass reaches 3–4 inches, cutting to 2.5–3 inches.
+Long-term planning involves transitioning to maintenance irrigation, fertilization per soil tests, and warranties of 1–2 years are common.

 What Neighborhoods Do We Serve Throughout Hull, MA?